otalk/getUserMedia/README.md

 All failed calls to `getusermedia` in this library will return an error object (of type `NavigatorUserMediaError`) as the first argument to the callback.
 All will have a `.name` according to [the specification](http://w3c.github.io/mediacapture-main/getusermedia.html#mediastreamerror)

-## Testing

-For Firefox testing, the module evaluates the localStorage 'useFirefoxFakeDevice' variable to access fake devices.

 ## License

 MIT